-This section sets forth termination procedures applicable where (1) the utility provides only distribution service and seeks to terminate the distribution service, (2) the utility provides both distribution service and commodity supply and seeks to terminate them both or (3) the utility provides only commodity supply and seeks to terminate the commodity supply.
+This section sets forth termination and disconnection procedures applicable where (1) a utility provides only distribution service and seeks to terminate the distribution service, (2) the utility provides both distribution service and commodity supply and seeks to terminate them both or (3) an ESCO seeks to terminate commodity supply.
+Where an ESCO seeks suspension of a residential customer's distribution service due to the customer's non-payment of the commodity portion of a - (a) Conditions for termination or disconnection.
+A utility may terminate or disconnect residential service as provided for in these rules if the customer:

-For procedures where a utility provides commodity supply (but not distribution service) and seeks suspension of a residential customer's distribution service due to the customer's nonpayment of the commodity portion of a consolidated bill, refer to section 11.4-a, below.
+consolidated bill, section 11.4-a also applies.

-- (a) Conditions for termination.
-A utility may terminate residential service as provided for in these rules if the customer: - (1) fails to pay charges for services rendered at any time during the preceding 12 months; provided, however, that termination of service for bills due for service rendered during periods in excess of the 12-month period is permitted in cases involving billing disputes during the 12-month period, estimated bills, the culpable conduct of the customer or excusable utility delays; and provided further, that the utility shall commence any such billing not more than four months after the resolution of the billing dispute, the adjustment to estimated bills, or the cessation of excusable utility delays or delays caused by the customer's culpable conduct; or - (2) fails to pay amounts due under a deferred payment agreement; - (3) fails to pay or agree in writing to pay equipment and installation charges relating to the initiation of service; or - (4) fails to pay a lawfully required deposit; and - (5) is sent a final notice of termination no less than 15 days before the termination date shown on the notice. - (b) Final notice of termination.
-A final notice of termination shall clearly state or include: - (1) the earliest date on which termination may occur; - (2) the reasons for termination, including the total amount required to be paid, and the manner in which termination may be avoided; - (3) the address and phone number of the office of the utility that the customer may contact in reference to his account; - (4) the availability of utility procedures for handling complaints; and
+- (1) fails to pay charges for services rendered at any time during the preceding 12 months; provided, however, that termination or disconnection of service for bills due for service rendered during periods in excess of the 12-month period is permitted in cases involving billing disputes during the 12-month period, estimated bills, the culpable conduct of the customer or excusable utility delays; and provided further, that the utility shall commence any such billing not more than four months after the resolution of the billing dispute, the adjustment to estimated bills, or the cessation of excusable utility delays or delays caused by the customer's culpable conduct; or - (2) fails to pay amounts due under a deferred payment agreement; - (3) fails to pay or agree in writing to pay equipment and installation charges relating to the initiation of service; or - (4) fails to pay a lawfully required deposit; and

-(5) a summary, prepared or approved by the commission or its authorized designee, of the protections available under this Part, together with a notice that any customer eligible for such protections should contact the utility.
+- (5) is sent a final notice of termination or disconnection no less than 15 days before the termination or disconnection date shown on the notice. - (b) Final notice [of termination].
+A final notice of termination or disconnection shall clearly state or include: - (1) the earliest date on which termination or disconnection may occur; - (2) the reasons for termination or disconnection, including the total amount required to be paid, and the manner in which termination or disconnection may be avoided; - (3) the address and phone number of the office of the utility that the customer may contact in reference to his account; - (4) the availability of utility procedures for handling complaints; and - (5) a summary, prepared or approved by the commission or its authorized designee, of the protections available under this Part, together with a notice that any customer eligible for such protections should contact the utility.

-The final notice of termination may include any additional information not inconsistent with this Part.
-The final notice of termination from a utility providing only commodity, however, shall inform the customer that suspension of the customer's distribution service can accompany the termination of commodity supply, even if the customer's account for distribution service is current, and shall state, where applicable, the amounts which must be paid to (i) restore commodity supply and, (ii) if different, to end suspension of distribution service.
+The final notice of termination or disconnection may include any additional information not inconsistent with this Part.
+The final notice of termination from an ESCO, however, shall inform the customer that suspension of the customer's distribution service can accompany the ESCO's commodity termination, even if the customer's account for distribution service is current.
 In addition, the notice shall have printed on its face, in a size type capable of attracting immediate attention, language conveying the following: